Interview content courtesy of Bud Robertson and The Brandon Sun, October 10, 2019

 “Many times, when I was typing a phrase, I could hear my mother’s voice in the room,” she said.
 “It was bittersweet.
 I literally could hear her in the room.
 But it was happy memories.”

-An undated photo of Norma Sluman, who wrote “The Amulet: A Novel of Early Canada” before her death in 1993.
-Her daughter, Marnie Sluman Somers, has edited and published her mother’s last historial fiction novel.
+An undated photo of Norma Sluman, who wrote “The Amulet: A Novel of Early Canada” before passing in 1993.
+Her daughter, Marnie Sluman Somers, has edited and published her mother’s last historical fiction novel.
 (Submitted)